By Katharine A. Phillips, MD

 - Skin picking to try to improve the skin's appearance

 - Excessive exercising or weight lifting

-- Seeking cosmetic surgery, dermatologic treatment, or other cosmetic procedures
+- Seeking or receiving cosmetic surgery, dermatologic treatment, or other cosmetic procedures

-Significant Distress or Impairment in Functioning: These preoccupations with appearance and repetitive compulsive behaviors cause significant emotional distress (e.g. sadness, anxiety, irritability/anger, self-consciousness), and/or get in the way of day-to-day functioning.
-BDD symptoms usually interfere with one’s ability to engage in valued life activities such as working, going to school, or spending time with family/friends.
+Significant Distress or Impairment in Functioning: To be diagnosed with BDD, the preoccupations with appearance must cause significant emotional distress (for example, sadness, anxiety, irritability, anger, depression, self-consciousness), and/or get in the way of day-to-day functioning.
+BDD symptoms usually interfere with one's ability to engage in valued life activities such as working, going to school, or spending time with family or friends.

 Dr. Eve Fisher shares personal story with Body Dysmorphic Disorder (BDD) and how she discovered she had it from taking a magazine quiz.